phil21797/sensor-planning-sim/README.md

 ## Updates

-**14 Aug 2023** -- Updated method of creating objects to follow fixed trajectories.
-Now, these objects as well as sensing agents are listed in a text file created by the user.
+**14 Aug 2023** -- The method of creating objects to follow fixed trajectories has been updated.
+Now, these objects, as well as sensing agents, are described in a text file created by the user.
 Various object movement commands are available to describe the objects' trajectories.
 See the external environment definitions [README](README_envdefs.md) for more information.

 **11 Aug 2023** -- Here's a [video](./sim_demo_01.mp4) showing a short run of the simulator.